ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Introduction

-We evaluate our method on the UDA for semantic segmentation task, where the target domain in both cases is Cityscapes \cite{cityscapes}, and the source domains are either GTA5 \cite{GTA5} or Synthia \cite{synthia}.
-We demonstrate the effectiveness of our scheme with two state-of-the-art methods for UDA semantic segmentation, ProDA \cite{zhang2021prototypical} and DAFormer \cite{hoyer2021daformer}.
-We calculate Mean Intersection Over Union [mIoU] over the test data of Cityscapes, and show improvement over these approaches and other well-known UDA techniques.
-For example, we get an improvement of 1.5\% mIoU on GTA5 dataset (using our runs) over the DAFormer, which is the current state-of-the-art UDA approach.
+We evaluate ProCST on UDA for semantic segmentation, where the target domain in both cases is Cityscapes \cite{cityscapes}, and the source domains are either GTA5 \cite{GTA5} or Synthia \cite{synthia}.
+We demonstrate the effectiveness of our scheme using three state-of-the-art methods, namely, ProDA \cite{zhang2021prototypical}, DAFormer \cite{hoyer2021daformer} and HRDA \cite{hoyer2022hrda}.
+We measure the Mean Intersection Over Union (mIoU) over the Cityscapes test data, and improve the performance of all these approaches.
+For example, we improve over HDRA, which is the current state-of-the-art, by 1.1\% mIoU on GTA5 dataset.
 This demonstrates the effectiveness of our proposed framework.